ScoutLogic

 The most common lawsuit brought against businesses by employees concerns the Fair Labor Standards Act.
 Therefore, it is of the utmost importance to practice to-the-letter compliance when it comes to FLSA.

-Discrimination Prevention
+Discrimination prevention

 Without HR compliance, many businesses could unwittingly violate both the Title VII of the Civil Rights Act of 1964 and the Americans With Disabilities Act (ADA).